-- 45. The purpose of the Indian Education Act ("IEA") is to "A. ensure equitable and culturally relevant learning environments, educational opportunities and culturally relevant instructional material for American Indian students enrolled in public schools; B. ensure maintenance of native languages . . . ."
-NMSA 1978 § 22-23A-2(A), (B) (2003).
+- 44. The purpose of the Indian Education Act ("IEA") is to "A. ensure equitable and culturally relevant learning environments, educational opportunities and culturally relevant instructional material for American Indian students enrolled in public schools; B. ensure maintenance of native languages" NMSA 1978 § 22-23A-2(A), (B) (2003).
 The IEA was intended to address longstanding inequities in the educational system for Native American students, and the maintenance of language and culture are specifically identified as being critical to Native American student education.
 Another purpose is to "ensure that the [PED] partners with tribes to increase tribal involvement and control over schools and the education of students located in tribal communities."
-NMSA 1978 § 22-23A-2(D) (2003). - 46.
+NMSA 1978 § 22-23A-2(D) (2003). - 45.
 For Native American students enrolled in public schools, equitable and culturally relevant learning environments, educational opportunities and culturally relevant instructional materials are required to satisfy the goals of the IEA.
-NMSA 1978 § 22-23-1.1(K) (2004). - 47.
+NMSA 1978 § 22-23-1.1(K) (2004). - 46.
 The IEA creates an Act-specific funding source, requires annual education status reports, and creates the Indian education division and Indian education advisory council in furtherance of these objectives.
-NMSA 1978 § 22-23A-5 to -8 (2007). - 48.
-The Bilingual and Multicultural Education Act ("BMEA") sets forth the "state's bilingual multicultural education goals for all students, including that English Language Learners [are to] (1) become bilingual and biliterate . . . and (2) meet state academic content standards and benchmarks."
+NMSA 1978 § 22-23A-5 to -8 (2007). - 47.
+The Bilingual and Multicultural Education Act ("BMEA") sets forth the "state's bilingual multicultural education goals for all students, including that English Language Learners

+[are to] (1) become bilingual and biliterate . . . and (2) meet state academic content standards and benchmarks."
 The BMEA is meant to "ensure equal educational opportunities for students," and is grounded in a bilingual teacher training constitutional mandate and legislative recognition that "districts do not fully understand how to properly assess, place, and monitor students," demands that state and local education agencies provide accountability measures, professional development, parent program choice and English training, bilingual curriculum, and culturally relevant learning environments and materials.
 NMSA 1978 § 22-23-1.1 (2004).

-- 49. In 1989, New Mexico was one of the first, and is currently one of the only, states to adopt an "English Plus" resolution, officially endorsing multilingualism, "promot[ing] the concept that all members of our society have full access to opportunities to effectively learn English plus develop proficiency in a second or multiple languages" and "survival in the twenty-first century our country needs both the preservation of the cultures and languages among us and the fostering of proficiency in other languages on the part of its citizens."
+- 48. In 1989, New Mexico was one of the first, and is currently one of the only, states to adopt an "English Plus" resolution, officially endorsing multilingualism, "promot[ing] the concept that all members of our society have full access to opportunities to effectively learn English plus develop proficiency in a second or multiple languages" and "survival in the twenty-first century our country needs both the preservation of the cultures and languages among us and the fostering of proficiency in other languages on the part of its citizens."
 1989 H.J.M.
-16. - 50.
-Reflective of the State's constitutional protections for all students, New Mexico codifies in statute the State's goals for special education, and enacts specific educational program goals through Section 22-13-5 of the NMSA.
-Section 22-13-5 states that "[s]chool districts shall provide special education and related services appropriate to meet the needs of students requiring special education and related services."
-NMSA 1978 § 22-13-5 (2004).
-Services "include, but are not limited to, evaluating particular needs, providing learning experiences that develop cognitive and social skills, arranging for or providing related services as defined by [PED] and providing parent education."
-Id.
+16. - 49.
+As more fully set forth below, the mandates of the Children of Spanish Descent Clause, the Spanish Teacher Training Clause, the HEA, the IEA, and the BMEA remain largely aspirational and unfulfilled.